MLS: Sounders stay unbeaten with LAFC win, Higuain brace lifts Inter Miami

 The Sounders stayed hot courtesy of Xavier Arreaga and Brad Smith – the former opening the scoring in the 57th minute.

-Smith doubled the lead with 17 minutes remaining when the Socceroos full-back pounced for his third goal of the season.
+Smith doubled the lead with 17 minutes remaining when the Australian full-back pounced for his third goal of the season.

 The Sounders are four points clear of LA Galaxy in the Western Conference, while Sporting Kansas City are a point further back in third following their 3-0 win over Vancouver Whitecaps.

-LAFC is bottom of the west with five points from five matches in 2021.
+LAFC are bottom of the west with five points from five matches in 2021.

-Former Juventus and Real Madrid forward Higuain was the hero for Inter Miami, which prevailed 3-2 in a thriller at Cincinnati.
+Former Juventus and Real Madrid forward Higuain was the hero for Inter Miami, who prevailed 3-2 in a thriller at Cincinnati.

 Higuain scored the winning goal five minutes from the end after Cincinnati's Nick Hagglund has restored parity three minutes earlier.

-David Beckham's Inter Miami – led by former Manchester United team-mate and manager Phil Neville – raced out to a 2-0 half-time lead via Brek Shea and Higuain before Cincinnati rallied with goals from Alvaro Barreal and Hagglund.
+David Beckham's Inter Miami – led by former Manchester United team-mate and head coach Phil Neville – raced out to a 2-0 half-time lead via Brek Shea and Higuain before Cincinnati rallied with goals from Alvaro Barreal and Hagglund.

 Former Argentina international Higuain, though, had the final say with his fourth goal of the season.

-Elsewhere, New England Revolution topped defending champion Columbus Crew 1-0 and Orlando City beat DC United by the same scoreline.
+Elsewhere, New England Revolution topped defending champions Columbus Crew 1-0 and Orlando City beat DC United by the same scoreline.

-Orlando has opened the season unbeaten in its first five games (W2 D3).
+Orlando have opened the season unbeaten in their first five games (W2 D3).
 The Lions have lost just three regular-season matches since the end of the MLS is Back Tournament, fewer than any other team that was in MLS both last season and this.